 Adams also said questions about data sharing between OEM and insurers are starting to emerge.
 “Auto manufacturers have their own standards, [and] the insurance industry is going to have to come into dialogue with them sooner rather than later,” he said, noting that the NAIC and the National Conference of Insurance Legislators are already thinking about data-sharing rules.

 Nickel reported that the NAIC established a Big Data Working Group under the Market Regulation committee last year.
-“For 2017, we’re working on a way to move that out of the Market Regulation committed and into an Innovation and Technology committee …” We want to move it away from stigma of it being a market regulation—then people get the wrong idea—and move it to an area where we can embrace a lot of the change going on that’s occurring out there.
+“For 2017, we’re working on a way to move that out of the Market Regulation committee and into an Innovation and Technology committee …” We want to move it away from stigma of it being a market regulation—then people get the wrong idea—and move it to an area where we can embrace a lot of the change going on that’s occurring out there.

 “So many [insurance] companies are trying to leverage and harness big data, using analytics to improve the customer experience.
 And that’s great.
 They should,” he said, noting, however, that education is required to help regulators move forward with insurers as well.